YOU MAY BE ABLE TO DISCHARGE STUDENT LOANS IN BANKRUPTCY

 If you have questions about your student loan or any other debt, the seasoned and compassionate Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer offer a free consultation to evaluate your entire financial situation.
 Even if total discharge is not possible, we can help you explore other options, such as negotiating with the lender to get more favorable terms and modification or consolidation of the student loan debt.

-If you want to try to get your student loans canceled, you have to start an adversary proceeding during your bankruptcy to present facts to prove undue hardship.
-Our attorneys can examine your individual situation, determine the best way to prove undue hardship, and present this information to the courts.
-Whether or not your student loans can be discharged, if you are overwhelmed with debt and are struggling to make even minimum monthly payments on credit cards, a home mortgage and your student loans, bankruptcy can be a way to make a fresh start.
+Whether or not your student loans can be discharged, if you are overwhelmed with debt and are struggling to make even minimum monthly payments on credit cards, a home mortgage, and your student loans, bankruptcy can be a way to make a fresh start.

 Delaying can only worsen your situation, so call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today so we can determine what debt relief solutions will work best for you.